-Major Advisor (Potential MAP Committee Chair) selected by end of Year One Begin work on empirical and MAP research (suggest completion of empirical project by first semester of second year)

-Empirical Review Committee formed and approve your research project (top portion of Research Project Form).
+- Major Advisor (who will likely later serve as MAP Committee Chair) selected by end of Year One - Begin work on empirical (suggest completion of empirical project by first semester of second year) - Empirical Review Committee is formed and approves your research project (\top portion of Research Project Form). - Begin planning for MAP project.